Climate crisis made April heatwave in Med ‘100 times more likely’

 Spain, Portugal, Morocco and Algeria experienced temperatures around 40C at the end of April - 20 degrees higher than normal for the time of year.

-The research carried out by World Weather Attribution (WWA), a coalition of international scientists shows that this unseasonal weather would have been nearly impossible in the absence of human-induced global warming.
+The extreme heat would have been “statistically impossible” in the absence of human-induced global warming, according to the World Weather Attribution (WWA), a coalition of international scientists.

-The rapid attribution study, which aims to quantify the role of the climate crisis behind extreme weather events, determined the impact of the climate crisis on this heatwave by analysing weather data and computer model simulations, comparing the current climate with a scenario minus the warming.
+The heatwave study, like others carried out by WWA, quantifies the role that climate change plays in extreme events by analysing weather data and computer models.

-It focused on the average maximum temperature for three consecutive days in April across southern Spain, Portugal, Morocco, and northwest Algeria.
+Researchers looked at the average maximum temperatures for three consecutive days in April across southern Spain, Portugal, Morocco, and northwest Algeria.

-The authors of the study say the temperatures would have been one degree above the currently witnessed levels in a scenario when the warming goes up to 2C, a level at which the world is currently aiming to limit warming, according to the Paris Agreement.

-“As the planet warms, these situations will become more frequent and call for long-term planning, including implementing sustainable agricultural models and effective water management policies,” Fatima Driouech, associate professor at the Mohammed VI Polytechnic University and one of the authors of the report, said.
+“As the planet warms, these situations will become more frequent and call for long-term planning, including implementing sustainable agricultural models and effective water management policies,” Fatima Driouech, associate professor at the Mohammed VI Polytechnic University and a report author, said.

-The extreme temperatures in the region are increasing faster than climate models have predicted, the study notes, raising questions that are currently under intense research.
+The extreme temperatures in the Mediterranean are increasing faster than climate models have predicted, the study also found.

-Experts are calling for regional research to better understand the impacts of the climate crisis.

 “The fact that temperature trends in the region are higher than what models predict shows that we need to better understand the regional effects of climate change so that we can adapt to even more extreme heat in the future,” Sjoukje Philip, researcher at the Royal Netherlands Meteorological Institute, said.

-This unseasonal heat in the Meditteranean this year came on top of a long-running drought that has already depleted reservoirs and dried up fields in the region, with old structures covered under water now visible.
+This unseasonal heat follows a long-running drought in parts of Europe that has depleted reservoirs, decimated crops an contributed to the outbreaks of major wildfires.

-The current trend has been worrying experts as heatwaves have already been responsible for nearly 4,000 deaths in Spain and over 1,000 deaths in Portugal, according to World Health Organisation.
+Heatwaves were responsible for 4,000 deaths in Spain and over 1,000 deaths in Portugal in 2022, according to the World Health Organisation.

-Every year, an average of 262, 250, and 116 people die from heat-related illnesses in Algeria, Morocco, and Tunisia, respectively, according to estimates from the UN body.
+On average 262 people die each year from extreme heat in Algeria, according to WHO.
+Morocco registers 250 deaths, and Tunisia 116 fatalities on average annually.

-However, with heatwaves arriving earlier and becoming more intense and frequent, the effects are compounding, experts warn, calling for better preparedness.
+At a global level, the climate crisis is driving more intense and frequent heatwaves, that arrive earlier in the year, with climate experts calling for better preparedness.

 “Early season heatwaves tend to be deadlier as people have not yet prepared their homes or acclimated to summer temperatures,” Roop Singh, senior climate risk advisor at the Red Cross Red Crescent Climate Centre, said.

-“In Spain, for example, we saw heatwave adaptation measures put in place earlier than usual, which is exactly the type of adaptive heat action we need to see more of to reduce preventable deaths from heat,” she added.
+“In Spain, for example, we saw heatwave adaptation measures put in place earlier than usual, which is exactly the type of adaptive heat action we need to see more of to reduce preventable deaths from heat.”

-The ongoing drought in the Western Mediterranean, combined with the unusual occurrence of high temperatures in April, has already threatened crop yields and water resources already under stress in the region, with the abnormal temperatures set to worsen the situation.
+And the extreme heat looks set to be a continuing threat in the Mediterranean as summer arrives.

 “The Mediterranean is one of the most vulnerable regions to climate change in Europe,” Friederike Otto, senior lecturer in climate science at the Grantham Institute for Climate Change and co-founder of WWA, said.